- Bruce F Walker, Murdoch University

 Chiropractic & Manual Therapies is ready to receive manuscripts on all aspects of evidence-based information that is clinically relevant to chiropractors, manual therapists and related health care professionals.

-COCA, EAC and The College of Chiropractors have agreed to cover the cost of article-processing charges for all manuscripts submitted before January 2015.
+The EAC, the Royal College of Chiropractors and COCA have agreed to cover the cost of article-processing charges for all manuscripts submitted before January 2015.
 This will enable Chiropractic & Manual Therapies to remain an international open access journal without charge to authors during this time.

 Readers should note that in January 2011 the journal’s name changed to Chiropractic & Manual Therapies from Chiropractic & Osteopathy.